Mike Gunter

-Michael Wayne Gunter (born February 18, 1961) is an American former professional football running back who played one season with the Kansas City Chiefs of the National Football League (NFL).
+Michael Wayne Gunter (born February 18, 1961) is an American former professional football player who was a running back for one season with the Kansas City Chiefs of the National Football League (NFL).
 He was selected by the Tampa Bay Buccaneers in the fourth round of the 1984 NFL draft.
-He played college football at Tulsa University.
+He played college football for the Tulsa Golden Hurricane.

 Early life and college

-Michael Wayne Gunter was born on February 18, 1961, in Gladewater, Texas, and attended Gladewater High School.
+Michael Wayne Gunter was born on February 18, 1961, in Gladewater, Texas, to parents Maurice and Mary (Smith) Gunter.
+He attended Gladewater High School.

-He played college football for the Tulsa Golden Hurricane from 1980 to 1983.
+He played college football for the Hurricane at Tulsa University from 1980 to 1983.
 In 1982, he set the school single-season rushing yards record with 1,464 yards and also led the country with 7.5 yards per carry, earning first-team All-Missouri Valley Conference (MVC) honors.
 In 1983, he rushed for 1,198 yards and 14 touchdowns, garnering first-team All-MVC and MVC Offensive Player of the Year recognition.
 Gunter recorded 3,547 yards, 6.2 yards per carry and 32 touchdowns in his college career.
 His 3,547 rushing yards set the school's all-time record.
 He was inducted into the Tulsa Golden Hurricane Hall of Fame in 1996.